LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 ### Conversion tracking

-If you are planning to create messaging campaigns tailored for tracking sales and conversions, ensure you define the following settings (can be found on the campaigns settings footnote)
+If you are planning to create messaging campaigns tailored for tracking sales and conversions, ensure you define the following settings (can be found on the campaigns settings footnote).

 1. Define your Currency - you can define what currently you would like to track your sales and conversions in.
 This currency will reflect in your reports.
 For more info, watch this video
 2. Cross session period - Often your consumers will not purchase on the first visit to your website.
 You can define how long a ‘cross session’ applies.
 For example, a cross session of 2 weeks means that if a consumer visited your site, had a messaging conversation, and came back to purchase only 2 weeks later - that sale will be attributed as a conversion following that specific conversation.